deohs/r_onramp/r_intro_tidyverse_literate_programming.md

 The R package which renders the R Markdown document is *knitr*.
 It uses other packages and utilities as needed to produce different document formats.

-In RStudio, you would nomally run *knitr* using the *Knit HTML* button.
+In RStudio, you would nomally run *knitr* using the *Knit* button.

-If your document has been configured in R Markdown to generate a PDF document, the the button will show as *Knit PDF*.
+If your document has been configured in R Markdown to generate a PDF document, pressing the *Knit* button will create a `.pdf` file.

-So, the appearance of the button changes depending on the document type.
+If you click the little black arrow button next to the *Knit* button, you can select alternative output options.

 You can also use the *File* -> *Knit Document* or *File* -> *Compile Notebook* menu options.

-## Creating a .Rmd file
+## Creating an `.Rmd` file

-Let's make our first .Rmd file.
+Let's make our first `.Rmd` file.
 This is similar to making a script:

 File -> New File -> R Markdown...

 ![](images/Rmd_save.png)

-Be sure to save it! "onramp_example.Rmd" works
+Be sure to save it!
+The filename "onramp_example.Rmd" will work for now.

 ## Features of the Markdown Document